All That Glitters 2021 has concluded on BBC Two – here are the contestants, winner and full results recap.

-The challenges will explore the wildly different styles and aesthetics that can be found across different types of jewellery and some will even be inspired by the world’s most famous and coveted pieces.
+All That Glitters challenges explore the wildly different styles and aesthetics that can be found across different types of jewellery and some are even be inspired by the world’s most famous and coveted pieces.
 Every episode is bursting with science, history, and culture: from molecular structures to ancient Egyptians to red carpet styles.

-Katherine will host with judges Solange Azagury-Partridge and Shaun Leane who will decide which contestant will be named Jeweller of the Week and who will be heading home.
+Katherine hosts with judges Solange Azagury-Partridge and Shaun Leane who decide which contestant will be named Jeweller of the Week and who will be heading home.

-In Week 6 (18 May) it's the grand final and the three finalists return to the workshop to battle it out for the title.
-To win, they’ll have to make two pieces of truly outstanding jewellery: a pair of pearl earrings that could be a bestseller and a bespoke maang tikka, the wedding headpiece for bride Nikki.
+In the grand final, the three finalists returned to the workshop to battle it out for the title.
+To win, they had to make two pieces of truly outstanding jewellery: a pair of pearl earrings that could be a bestseller and a bespoke maang tikka, the wedding headpiece for bride Nikki.